hancockbuild/scheduled-content-block/README.md

 - v0.0.3: Cleaned up the date/time display in the editor.
 - v0.0.4: Added optional integration to the Breeze cache plugin to purge the cache when content is scheduled to go live and when it is scheduled to be removed.
 - v0.0.5: Testing Codex PRs.
 What could go wrong?
 Made the block full-width to allow for flexible widths of content inside the block.
+- v0.0.6: Improved the layout and wording of the schedule field and made some updates to ensure that scheduled times align with the site time.